Adeynack/finances_archive_pre_mars_2022/docs/mvp.md

 # Finances MVP (Most Valuable Product)

+## Wording

+The word _transaction_ got replaced by _exchange_, since _transaction_ is a reserved word in _Rails_ and clashed with already generated methods.
+The word _transaction_ is still used in this document.

 ## Goal

 - [ ] Import, without any loss, the data from _Moneydance_ (actual finances application